ibm-cloud-docs/openwhisk/openwhisk_actions.md

     2016-02-11T16:46:56.842065025Z stdout: hello bob!
   ```

-  Similarly, whenever you run the poll utility, you see in real time the logs for any actions that are run on your behalf in OpenWhisk.
+  Similarly, whenever you run the poll utility, you see in real time the logs for any Actions that are run on your behalf in OpenWhisk.

-## List actions
+## List Actions
 {: #listing-actions}

-You can list all the actions created using the following command:
+You can list all the Actions created using the following command:

 ```
 wsk action list
 ```
 {: pre}

-As you write more actions, this list gets longer and it can be helpful to group related actions into [packages](./openwhisk_packages.html).
-To filter your list of actions to just those within a specific package, you can use the following command syntax:
+As you write more Actions, this list gets longer and it can be helpful to group related Actions into [packages](./openwhisk_packages.html).
+To filter your list of Actions to just those within a specific package, you can use the following command syntax:

 ```
 wsk action list [PACKAGE NAME]